Flat Brook water or watershed scenery in New Jersey

 If Flat Brook is too low, warm, muddy, or crowded, compare the Musconetcong, Pequest, or South Branch Raritan for stronger flow support and a more durable trout plan.

+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
 New Jersey trout rules include special Flat Brook and Big Flat Brook reach details.
-Check current trout regulations and access notes before fishing.
+Check current trout rules and access notes before fishing.

 Route 206 to Roy Bridge C&R context